-5.3 Property, plant and equipment leased by the board
+5.2 Property, plant and equipment leased by the Board

-Right-of-use assets for property, plant and equipment leased by the board as lessee are measured at cost.
-Additions to leased property, plant and equipment during 2020-21 were \$nil (2020: \$139,000).
+Right-of-use assets for property, plant and equipment leased by the Board as lessee are measured at cost.

 Short-term leases of 12 months or less and low value leases where the underlying asset value is less than \$15,000 are not recognised as right-of-use assets.
-The Treasurer has granted exemption from this requirement to all public authorities holding vehicle leases with the South Australian Government Financing Authority (SAFA).

-The board has 10 motor vehicle leases with the South Australian Government Financing Authority (SAFA).
+The Board has 10 motor vehicle leases with the South Australian Government Financing Authority (SAFA).
 Motor vehicle leases are non-cancellable, with rental payments monthly in arrears.
 Motor vehicle lease terms can range from 3 years (60,000km) up to 5 years (100,000km).
 No variable lease payments are provided for in the lease agreements and no options exist to renew the leases at the end of their term.

 The lease liabilities related to the right-of-use assets are disclosed in note 7.2.
-The board's maturity analysis of its lease liabilities is disclosed in note 11.2.
+The Board's maturity analysis of its lease liabilities is disclosed in note 11.2.
 Expenses related to leases, including depreciation and interest expenses, are disclosed in note 4.2 and 4.3 respectively.
 Cash outflows related to leases are disclosed in note 8.2